fjpolo/Go-/README.md

 Learning Go language with books and tutorials.

   - Most examples were compiled for W10 64b.
-  - Added some examples for Raspebrry Pi and crosscompiled them
+  - Added some examples for Raspebrry Pi and crosscompiled them.
+    - GO-GPIO
+    -GoBot